CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     ![Cosmos resource](../media/02-cosmos_resource.jpg)

-1. In the **Azure Cosmos DB** blade, observe the new collections and database displayed in the middle of the blade.
+1. In the **Azure Cosmos DB** blade, observe the new Containers and database displayed in the middle of the blade.

 1. Locate and click the **Data Explorer** link on the left side of the blade.

-1. In the **Data Explorer** section, expand the **EntertainmentDatabase** database node and then observe the collection node.
+1. In the **Data Explorer** section, expand the **EntertainmentDatabase** database node and then observe the Container node.

-1. In the **Data Explorer** section, expand the **CustomCollection** node.
+1. In the **Data Explorer** section, expand the **CustomContainer** node.
 Within the node, click the **Scale & Settings** link.

-1. Observe the following properties of the collection and compare them to the last collection:
+1. Observe the following properties of the Container and compare them to the last Container:

     - Storage Capacity